SebPorras/SCHEMA/README.md

     -chains CHAINS      (Optional) The PDB chain identifers (e.g. -chain A B).
 Chains 'A' and '' are included by default.

-    -cout COUT          (Optional) Will create or overwrite a contact file (eg contacts.txt).

     -min MIN            (Optional) The minimum fragment length (minus invariant positions), in residues.
 Default min is 4.